stellar-deprecated/transfer-server-validator/README.md

 ### Interactive flow instrumentation

-The interactive flow of SEP24 is custom for each anchor.
+The interactive flow of SEP24 is custom for each anchor which makes it difficult to automate.
 In order to help the automated tests complete your interactive flow, any form fields need to be annotated with expected values.

 There are two things that need to be done: provide valid values for each field, and identify which button should be pressed to continue.